team1257Simon/OoOS/legal.md

-Legal notices from code taken from various libraries have been extracted to this file to save space.
+Legal notices from code taken from various libraries have been extracted to save space.

 ## unwind.h:
 libunwind - a platform-independent unwind library